pld/pld.github.io/_posts/2017-08-31-streaming-ona-data-at-scale.md

 cd kafka-manager
 ```

 Next we'll build the Kafka Manager and run it in the foreground.
-Since this is s a Scala project be sure you have the Scala Build Tool (`sbt`) installed, e.g. `brew install sbt`.
+Since this is a Scala project be sure you have the Scala Build Tool (`sbt`) installed, e.g. `brew install sbt`.

 ```sh
 sbt clean dist